Bbakac/EmotionAnalyzer/README.md

-# Twitter Emotion Analysis Project
+# EmotionAnalyzer Project

 ## Project Overview
 This project aims to analyze emotions from Twitter data using a dataset from Kaggle.
 The data is categorized into five different emotions: Angry, Fear, Happy, Surprise, and Sad.
 The project involves collecting data from Twitter, processing and analyzing it to detect emotions, and visualizing the results on a web interface.

 ## Repository Link
-You can access the project repository on GitHub [here](https://github.com/Bbakac/Bitirme_odevi.git).
+You can access the project repository on GitHub [here](https://github.com/Bbakac/EmotionAnalyzer.git).

 ## Goals
 - **Data Collection:** Gather a large dataset of tweets using the Twitter API.